thunder-project/thunder/python/doc/install_local.rst

 Installing Spark
 ~~~~~~~~~~~~~~~~
 First you need a working installation of Spark.
-You can `download <http://spark.apache.org/downloads.html>`_ one of the pre-built versions (pick the one labeled Hadoop 1.X), or you can download the sources, and follow `these instructions <http://spark.apache.org/docs/latest/building-with-maven.html>`_ to build from source.
+We strongly recommend `downloading <http://spark.apache.org/downloads.html>`_ the pre-built versions (pick the one labeled Hadoop 1.X).
+Follow this `direct download <http://d3kbcqa49mib13.cloudfront.net/spark-1.3.0-bin-hadoop1.tgz>`_ link to download Spark 1.3 now.
+If you are interested in Spark development, you can instead download the sources and follow `these instructions <http://spark.apache.org/docs/latest/building-spark.html>`_ to build from source.

 Once you have downloaded Spark, set an environmental variable by typing the following into the terminal (here we assume you downloaded a pre-built version and put it in your downloads folder)

 .. code-block:: bash

-	export SPARK_HOME=~/downloads/spark-1.1.0-bin-hadoop1
+	export SPARK_HOME=~/downloads/spark-1.3.0-bin-hadoop1

 To make this setting permanent, add the above line to your bash profile (usually located in ``~/.bash_profile`` on Mac OS X), and open a new terminal so the change takes effect.
 Otherwise, you'll need to enter this line during each terminal session.